olebole/irafdoc/doc/specred.sensfunc.rst

   <dt><b>SENSFUNC V2.10</b></dt>
   <!-- Sec='REVISIONS' Level=0 Label='SENSFUNC' Line='SENSFUNC V2.10' -->
   <dd>The latitude parameter has been replaced by the observatory parameter.
-  The <tt>'i'</tt> flux calibrated graph type now shows flux in linear scaling while the new graph type <tt>'l'</tt> shows flux in log scaling.
+  The <span style="font-family: monospace;">'i'</span> flux calibrated graph type now shows flux in linear scaling while the new graph type <span style="font-family: monospace;">'l'</span> shows flux in log scaling.
 A new colon command allows fixing the flux limits for the flux calibrated graphs.
   </dd>
   </dl>